Vettaiyaadu Vilaiyaadu

 The music was composed by Harris Jayaraj with cinematography being handled by Ravi Varman and editing done by Anthony.
 The film is also one of the first Indian films to be made using Super 35.

-Vettaiyaadu Vilaiyaadu was released on 25 August 2006 to positive reviews and became a blockbuster at the box office.
+Vettaiyaadu Vilaiyaadu was released on 25 August 2006 to positive reviews and became a box-office success.
 Kamal Haasan won the Tamil Nadu State Film Award for Best Actor.
-Jyothika was nominated for the Best Actress category at the Filmfare Awards.

 Plot

-Rani, the daughter of former high-ranking Chennai police officer SP Arokiya Raj IPS, tells her father over the phone that she will be back home in Madurai in three hours.
-As Rani leaves the telephone booth, she is approached by someone she knows, and she does not come home.
-The following morning, Arokiya Raj finds Rani's finger hanging at his door.
-Arokiya Raj calls DCP Raghavan IPS, his ex-colleague and old friend from Chennai, to help in the investigation of Rani's disappearance.
+Rani is the daughter of former Chennai police officer SP Arokiya Raj.
+She tells her father over the phone that she will be back home in Madurai soon.
+As Rani leaves the telephone booth, she is approached by her acquaintance and does not return home.
+The following morning, Arokiya Raj finds Rani's index finger hanging at his door.
+Arokiya Raj calls DCP Raghavan, his ex-colleague from Chennai, to help in the investigation of Rani's disappearance.

 Raghavan finds Rani's body within 12 hours, buried in the outskirts of Madurai.
-The coroner's report states that the killer slit Rani's throat with a scalpel, proving that the murderer has a strong medical background, and also bisected her body with an axe.
+The coroner's report states that the killer slit Rani's throat with a scalpel, proving that the killer has a medical background, and also bisected her body with an axe.
 Without any solid clues, the case is left open.
-Six months following the trauma of losing their only daughter, Arokiya Raj and his wife Chithra move to New York City, to get away from the pain of losing Rani, and it was Rani's wish was to do her MS, there.
+Six months later, Arokiya Raj and his wife Chithra, following the trauma of losing their only daughter, move to New Jersey.

 Three months later, Raghavan learns that both Arokiya Raj and Chithra have been brutally murdered in New York.
-Collaborating with the NYPD, Raghavan leaves for New York to represent the Indian police (IPS).
-On the flight, he reminisces about his late wife Kayalvizhi, who was abducted by a local gang in an attempt to get to him and fell to her death, so he killed the gang leader, who escaped captivity, as revenge.
-Once in New York, Raghavan begins his investigation with NYPD detective, Anderson.
-Raghavan stays at a hotel in downtown New York, where he constantly keeps his superiors in Chennai updated on the investigation.
+Collaborating with the NYPD, Raghavan goes to New York.
+On the flight, Raghavan reminisces about his late wife Kayalvizhi, who was abducted by a local gang in an attempt to get to him and fell to her death.
+After reaching New York, Raghavan begins his investigation with Detective Anderson.
+Raghavan stays at a hotel in Downtown New York, where he constantly keeps his superiors in Chennai updated on the investigation.

-At the hotel, he meets his neighbour Aradhana, an NRI.
-He immediately notices that she is going through a rough patch in her life and one night, worried about her safety, breaks into her room, only to find her attempting suicide, by asphyxiation.
-He saves her life and the two strike a friendship.
-Aradhana reveals that her violent husband, Arun, is filing for divorce, after cheating on her.
-Later, Raghavan and Anderson find a connection between Rani's murder in Madurai and a two-year-old unsolved disappearance of an Indian American girl, Chandana, whose finger was also possibly found hanging in her boyfriend Hitesh's car.
+At the hotel, Raghavan meets Aradhana, an NRI.
+He immediately notices that she is going through a rough patch in her life and one night, worried about her safety, breaks into her room, only to find her attempting suicide by asphyxiation.
+Raghavan saves her and the two strike a friendship.
+Aradhana reveals that Arun, her violent husband, is filing for divorce after cheating on her.
+Later, Raghavan and Anderson find a connection between Rani's murder in Madurai and a 2-year-old unsolved disappearance of a 23-year old Indian American girl Chandana, whose finger was also possibly found hanging in her boyfriend Hitesh's car.